Perturbative calculations of nucleon-deuteron elastic scattering in chiral effective field theory: Faddeev equation with Deformed Contour

 The implementation begins with the LSE~\eqref{eqn:LSE}:

-where $p$ ($p'$) is the incoming (outgoing) relative momentum and $E_2$ is the center-of-mass energy of the $NN$ pair.
-Here we introduce the notation of coupled $NN$ partial waves: $\Bar{l} = l$ for uncoupled channels, while for coupled channels, $\Bar{l}$ takes the values $j-1$ and $j+1$.
-Not only is the $p''$ contour deformed by rotation, but the arguments of the full off-shell $t$-matrix $t(p', p, E_2)$ --- $p'$ and $p$ --- also take values along the rotated axis.
-The most obvious singularity is the pole of the free $NN$ propagator at $p'' = \sqrt{m_NE_2}$.
+where $p$ ($p'$) denotes the incoming (outgoing) relative momentum, and $E_2$ is the center-of-mass energy of the $NN$ pair.
+We introduce the notation for coupled $NN$ partial waves: $\Bar{l} = l$ for uncoupled channels, while for coupled channels $\Bar{l}$ takes the values $j-1$ and $j+1$.
+Not only is the $p''$ contour deformed by rotation, but the arguments of the full off-shell $t$-matrix $t(p', p, E_2)$ --- $p'$ and $p$ --- also lie along the rotated axis.
+The most prominent singularity is the pole of the free $NN$ propagator at $p'' = \sqrt{m_NE_2}$.
 The deformed contour clearly avoids it.
-In our numerical integrations, those ``rotated'' complex variables are represented by real Gaussian-Legendre mesh points multiplied by a complex phase,
+In our numerical integrations, these ``rotated'' complex variables are represented by real Gauss--Legendre mesh points multiplied by a complex phase.

-so that the integration is approximated by a summation:
+Thus, the integral is approximated by a sum:

-where ${x_n}$ and ${w_n}$ are the standard abscissas and weights on the positive real axis.
+where ${x_n}$ and ${w_n}$ are the standard abscissae and weights on the positive real axis.

-In the ChEFT construction of $V_{l'\Bar{l}'}(p', p'')$, the contact potentials are usually polynomials in $p'$ and $p''$.
-Therefore they do not introduce any singularities for the contour integration.
-But the pion-exchange components of $V_{l'\Bar{l}'}(p', p'')$ have nontrivial singularities.
-The OPE potential $V^{1\pi}$ has the following integral representation in momentum space:
+In the ChEFT construction of $V_{l'\Bar{l}'}(p', p'')$, the contact potentials are usually polynomials in $p'$ and $p''$; therefore, they do not introduce any singularities in the contour integration.
+However, the pion-exchange components of $V_{l'\Bar{l}'}(p', p'')$ exhibit nontrivial singularities.
+The OPE potential $V^{1\pi}$ admits the following integral representation in momentum space:

-where $P_{l}(x)$ are the Legendre polynomials and $m_{\pi}$ is the pion mass.
-For a fixed $p'$, $V^{1\pi}_{l'\Bar{l}'}(p', p'')$ has branch points in the complex $p''$-plane at $\pm p' \pm \textrm{i} m_\pi$, originating from the end-point singularities of the integral, as illustrated in Fig.~\eqref{fig:PionPole}.
-As $p'$ varies along the rotated axis, these branch points trace out boundaries that the $p''$ contour cannot cross, indicated by the solid red lines in the figure.
-This configuration does not pose a problem because the $p''$ contour is a ray parallel to these boundaries.
+where $m_{\pi}$ is the pion mass.
+For fixed $p'$, $V^{1\pi}_{l'\Bar{l}'}(p', p'')$ has branch points in the complex $p''$-plane at $\pm p' \pm \textrm{i} m_\pi$, arising from the endpoint singularities of the integral, as illustrated in Fig.~\eqref{fig:PionPole}.
+As $p'$ varies along the rotated axis, these branch points trace out boundaries that the $p''$ contour cannot cross, as indicated by the solid red lines in the figure.
+This configuration does not pose a problem because the $p''$ contour runs parallel to these boundaries.

-To regularize the ultraviolet behavior of the potential, we apply the following separable regulator:
+To regularize the ultraviolet behavior of the potential, we introduce the following separable regulator:

-where $\Lambda$ is the ultraviolet momentum cutoff.
-For large $p$ and $p'$, the regulator has the following asymptotic form:
+where $\Lambda$ denotes the ultraviolet momentum cutoff.
+For large values of $p$ and $p'$, the regulator takes the following asymptotic form: